-We're thrilled to be supporting the 2022 UCI international Andover Supercross cyclocross races showing that inclusion helps all levels of cycling grow!
+We're thrilled to have supported the 2022 UCI international Andover Supercross cyclocross races showing that inclusion helps all levels of cycling grow!

-The event is directly paid for by LGBT+ people and allies through earlier sales of our fabulous rainbow socks and it's going to be an awesome day!
+The event was directly paid for by our wonderful community of LGBT+ people and allies through earlier sales of our awesome Rainbow Socks.
+Check out posts from the race on Instagram!

 Our first event with rainbow socks at Clanfield Cross 2021 was a huge success and we're thrilled with the super high participation in the men's and women's elite races!
 Check out our highlights on Instagram (@all.in.racing) for all the great posts people have shared from the event and from getting their own pair of rainbow socks!

 ALL IN racing is a new initiative within competitive cycling to increase visibility and inclusion for LGBT+ riders and which aims to become a standard for championing diversity in amateur and professional racing.

 We will provide free resources for LGBT+ athletes and allies and will work with teams and brands to help grow competitive cycling by making it a more open and inclusive sport.

 If you are an individual, team or brand and would like to know more or get involved please get in touch below!

 LGBT+ inclusivity in cycling lags behind the sport’s responses to gender, race and disability.
 Homophobic language use in sport is still high and, in the UK, amateur and semi-professional competitive cycling maintains a traditionally macho lad culture that is not welcoming of ‘other’ people.

 The current environment does not make competitive cycling attractive for LGBT+ people and puts pressure on LGBT+ people to hide or change their identity in order to survive in the sport.